 A Systems Engineering approach is used to cover the whole powder production process.
-Coverage is given of all metals and also all of the atomization techniques, both in common use and developed for special applications.
+Coverage is given of all metals including Titanium, and we also cover all of the atomization techniques, both in common use and developed for special applications.
 Please download the course leaflet for more details and fees.

-Although the course is constructed to satisfy the requirements of industrial practitioners, it is undoubtedly also useful for researchers at universities or other research establishments.
+Although the course is constructed to satisfy the requirements of industrial practitioners, it has undoubtedly been proven useful for researchers at universities or other research establishments.

-Please download the Course Leaflet (see above) for fuller information including Fees.
+Please download the Course Leaflet (see above) for fuller information.

 Dirk Aderhold [Technical Director, Atomising Systems Ltd, Sheffield]